bitcraft/pyscroll/docs/index.rst

 data structures, tile storage, ect.

 The included class, BufferedRenderer, gives great framerates, supports layered rendering and can draw itself.
-It uses more memory than a typical map would, but gives much better performance.

 pyscroll is compatible with pytmx (https://github.com/bitcraft/pytmx), so you can use your Tiled maps.
 It also has out-of-the-box support for PyGame Sprites.